-- B. Level 2: Cannot receive a rank of 1 from any judge in the round.
-All competitors' scores will be re-adjusted accordingly (e.g., over the grace period, etc.). - C. Level 3: Drop 2 ranks from all judges in the round (e.g., 1 to 3, 2 to 4, etc.).
+- C. Level 3: Drop 2 ranks from all judges in the round (e.g., 1 to 3, 2 to 4, etc.).
 All competitors' scores will be readjusted accordingly. - D. Level 4: Change ranks to last or a loss from all judges in round.
-All competitors' scores will be re-adjusted accordingly. (e.g., a student competes in the wrong contest section or against the wrong opponent at no fault of their opponent or tournament officials, failing to disconnect from the internet during extemporaneous preparation events, etc.). - E. Level 5: Disqualify the entry.
+All competitors' scores will be re-adjusted accordingly. (e.g., a student competes in the wrong contest section or against the wrong opponent at no fault of their opponent or tournament officials, etc.). - E. Level 5: Disqualify the entry.
 All competitors' scores will be re-adjusted accordingly. (e.g., plagiarism, exceeding transitional material guidelines, using non-existent evidence in extemporaneous preparation events, misrepresenting the content of the script submitted with what is actually presented in the round, using internet to communicate with outside sources during extemporaneous preparation events, etc.).
 If an entry is disqualified, one or more of the following may happen: - 1.
 If in a final round, any placings or points earned by that student will be vacated.
 All competitors ranked lower than the disqualified competitor will be moved up one placement in that round.
 If multiple violations in the same event have occurred, competitors will be advanced accordingly.
 If the violation is discovered during the semifinal round, the offending competitor will be ranked last in the semifinal round.
 If the student still qualifies for the final round with that ranking, their place in the final round will be vacated, and the next place competitor will be placed in the final round.
 If re-ranking is necessary, it is only applicable to the round in which the violation occurred, not previous rounds in the tournament. - 2.
 If the violation occurs in a final round and the violation would result in a new champion, the championship will be vacated.
 Potential scholarships may be forfeited. - 3.
 All coaching points earned for all of the school/chapter's competitors for the entire tournament will be removed. - 4.
 The offending school/chapter may lose up to four entry slots for the next year's district tournament.
 The school/chapter will not be eligible for any bonus entries for the district tournament. - 5.
 All rounds in which the competitor participated will not be included in the count toward eligibility for School of Excellence and Bruno E. Jacob awards. - 6.
 The contestant's high school administration and chapter advisor may be notified of the violation of the Honor Code. - 7.
 The offending student(s) may have their Association membership revoked.